asmcos/fsweb/README.md

-Fsweb is a fast simple web framework base on python.
+Fsweb is a fast simple Python web framework .
-Fsweb from SimpleHTTPServer + uliweb template.
+Fsweb base on SimpleHTTPServer + uliweb template.
+It looks like PHP, ASP.

 usage: